taw10/crystfel/doc/articles/pointgroup.rst

 Perhaps your cell parameters resemble one of the cases, but with the axes "re-named".
 For example, you might have beta=gamma=90°, alpha≠90°, and all axes different.
-This is the same as point group *2* above, but with the axes *a,b,c* re-labelled as *b,c,a*.
+This matches the second row in the table, but with the axes *a,b,c* re-labelled as *b,c,a*.
 We can deal with that, as described in the next step.